Dimensions

 use Doctrine\ORM\Mapping as ORM;

-use Rekalogika\Analytics\Attribute as Analytics;
+use Rekalogika\Analytics\Core\Metadata as Analytics;

-use Rekalogika\Analytics\Model\Hierarchy\TimeDimensionHierarchy;
+use Rekalogika\Analytics\Time\Hierarchy\TimeDimensionHierarchy;

-use Rekalogika\Analytics\ValueResolver\PropertyValueResolver;
+use Rekalogika\Analytics\Core\ValueResolver\PropertyValue;

 class YourSummary extends Summary